 Fret marks are the numbers or letters used to indicate the location of notes on the fingerboard.
 The following group of properties define the appearance of fret marks:

-The font used to draw the marks.
-Currently 4 fonts are provided supporting all the necessary symbols in 4 different styles (modern serif, modern sans, Renaissance, Late Renaissance).
-More fonts (or the possibility to use custom fonts) may be available in the future.
+The font used to draw fret marks.
+As of version 2.1, 8 fonts are provided supporting all the necessary symbols in 8 different styles (modern Serif, modern Sans, Renaissance, Phalèse, Bonneuil-de Visée, Bonneuil-Gaultier, Dowland, Lute Didactic).

-The font size to use, in typographic points.
-Built-in fonts look usually good at a size of 9-10pt.
+Font size of fret marks in typographic points.
+Built-in fonts usually look good at a size of 9-10pt.

-MuseScore tries to place symbols in a sensible way and this value is usually not needed (set to 0) for built-in fonts.
-If the font has symbols not aligned on the base line (or in some other way MuseScore does not expect), this value allows to move mark symbols up (negative offsets) or down (positive offsets) for better vertical positioning.
+MuseScore tries to place symbols in a sensible way and you do not usually need to alter this value (set to 0) for built-in fonts.
+If the font has symbols not aligned on the base line (or in some other way MuseScore does not expect), this property allows you to move fret-marks up (negative offsets) or down (positive offsets) for better vertical positioning.
 Values are in sp.

 Numbers / Letters